 The shares of sales held by the largest U.S. grocery retailers are likely to become more concentrated during the next few years due to the combined effects of two major trends.
 First, an anticipated wave of mergers and acquisitions will be an important factor, producing more concentrated food industry sales shares following two major acquisitions in 2013.
 In the first quarter of 2013, Supervalu sold five retail chains—Albertson’s, Acme, Jewel-Osco, Shaw’s, and Star Market—to AB Acquisition LLC.
 Meanwhile, Kroger secured its hold on second place by acquiring Harris Teeter during the middle of the same year.
 Additionally, Albertson’s agreed to acquire Safeway in the first quarter of 2014, and the sale was confirmed by shareholders in July 2014.
 The continued steady growth of supercenters such as Wal-Mart and Target will also be a major factor contributing to rising sales shares among top U.S. grocers.

-Retail Trends, by Eliana Zeballos and Wilson Sinclair, USDA, Economic Research Service, May 2021
+Retail Trends, by Xiao Dong and Anne Byrne, USDA, Economic Research Service, December 2021